 • Feverish.

-The lightest form presented.
-Acute onset with pyretic fever before 39 degrees, weakness, headaches.
+The most light form from those presented.
+The onset is acute with pyretic fever until 39 degrees, weakness, headaches.
 There are no meningeal symptoms.
-The pathogen is not found in the cerebrospinal fluid.
+The pathogen is not detected in the cerebrospinal fluid.
 The prognosis is favorable.

 Characterized by the appearance paresthesia, pain along the nerves and large nerve trunks.
-Sensory disturbances and paralysis appear.
+Sensitivity disturbances and paralysis appear.
 Flaccid paralysis can be either ascending or descending.

 • Meningoencephalitic.

 Severe form.
-It is manifested by impaired consciousness, delirium, hallucinations.
+Manifested by disturbances of consciousness, delusions, hallucinations.
 May occur epileptic seizures.

 There are two forms:

 1. Diffuse.
-There are seizures of the epileptic type, disorders of consciousness.
-Deep reflexes are asymmetric and uneven.
-They manifest themselves in the form of a lesion of the respiratory centers (tachypnea, bradypnea, pathological respiration), the vasomotor center.
+Epileptic-type seizures and disorders of consciousness are observed.
+Deep reflexes are asymmetrical and uneven.
+They manifest themselves in the form of damage to the respiratory centers (tachypnea, bradypnea, pathological breathing), and the vasomotor center.

 2. Focal.
-Capsular hemiparesis, central monoparesis, myoclonus, and epileptic seizures often develop.
+Capsular hemiparesis, central monoparesis, myoclonus, epileptic seizures.
 Lesions of pairs of cranial nerves are characteristic;

 • Poliomyelitis.

-At first, pain syndrome predominates, pain is felt in the area of the muscles of the neck and arms.
-Begin with fascicular twitching muscles.
+Prevails at first pain syndrome, pain is felt in the muscles of the neck and arms.
+Begin with fascicular muscle twitching.
 This symptom can be explained by irritation of the cells of the anterior horns of the spinal cord.

 Then it may appear weakness in the limbs.
-Then, against the background of fever, spastic paresis of the legs and flaccid paresis of the hands, flaccid paresis of the cervical muscles and muscles of the upper limb girdle appear.
+Then, against the background of fever, spastic paresis of the legs and flaccid paresis of the arms, flaccid paresis of the cervical muscles and muscles of the upper limbs appear.

 Tick-borne encephalitis of the European subtype

-Pathogen - tick Ixodes ricinus or a dog tick.
+Pathogen - tick Ixodes ricinus or dog tick.

 Peculiarities: